MATH *1101 Introduction to Mathematical Thinking

 Analysis, on an elementary level, of the nature of mathematical reasoning; elements of set theory; some simple postulational systems.
-(A student who is enrolled in or has completed a Mathematics Department course numbered 5 or higher or Computer and Information Science 2210 may not take Mathematics 1101 [1.3] for credit except with permission of the chairperson.)
+(A student who is enrolled in or has completed MATH 1011 or any mathematics course numbered 1201 or higher or Computer and Information Science 2210 may not take Mathematics 1101 [1.3] for credit except with permission of the chairperson.)

 Prerequisite: course 2 of the New York State Sequential Mathematics Curriculum, or two-and-one-half years of high school mathematics including one year of geometry and a course in intermediate algebra, or Mathematics 0.04, or a grade of C- or higher in Mathematics 0.35 or 0.36 or 0.44, or the equivalent.